Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Mean Field Game

-which shows the strict contraction property.
-As a result, by contraction mapping theorem \cite{SELL197342}, a unique GASE exists and furthermore by \cite[Theorem 3.1]{563625}, $\mu_t$ will converge to it. \end{proof} \begin{remark} If instead, we assume (or we can prove) the unique GASE in Proposition~\ref{emu_MFG} exists, then Assumptions~\ref{mfclp} and \ref{controlphic} are not needed, which means that we can take any $\phi \geq 0$ without the upper bound restriction.
-The same remark applies to the following results. \end{remark} With the above propositions, we can now introduce our first theorem, which guarantees the convergence of the idealized two-timescale approach.
+In Appendix \ref{GASEproof}, we show how to derive the existence and uniqueness of such a GASE using a sufficient condition on $\phi$ which allows us to employ a contraction argument.
+However, this argument requires an upper bound on the choice of the parameter $\phi$ which limits its use in our context of deriving the convergence of our algorithm to a solution of the MFG problem.
+Therefore, in what follows we work under Assumption \ref{GASE} which could alternatively be verified by means of Lyapunov functions for instance.

+We can now introduce our first theorem, which guarantees the convergence of the idealized two-timescale approach.
 It relies on the following assumptions about the update rates: \begin{assumption} The learning rate $\rho^Q_n$ and $\rho^{\mu}_n$ are sequences of positive real numbers satisfying